BIOL275-MSUM/BIOL275-MSUM.github.io/eda-project.md

 ## Project Management

+### GitHub repository

+Your EDA project will have its own GitHub repository which will include:

+1. Your data analysis R scripts

+2. README.Rmd containing the text and code to create your final poster

+3. README.md containing your final poster.
+This document is what you will present at the SAC

 ### Data Import Tips

 This info will be useful when you get to the stage of importing data (after your SAC abstract has been submitted).